Avenger-26/Total_Services/README.md

 ##Mac Os, Ubuntu and windows users continue here:
 - Create a database locally named `vks-services` utf8_general_ci
 - Download composer https://getcomposer.org/download/
-- Pull Laravel/php project from git provider.
+- Pull Laravel/php project from github provider.
 - Rename `.env.example` file to `.env`inside your project root and fill the database information.
   (windows wont let you do it, so you have to open your console cd your project root directory and run `mv .env.example .env` )
 - Open the console and cd your project root directory